RWA-Liquidity-Hub/.github/profile/README.md

 ## Navigating project

-Use this links to navigate and understand the `RWA Liquidity Hub` project.
+Use the following links to navigate and understand the `RWA Liquidity Hub` project in depth.

 - [Demo video](https://youtu.be/glk_zKz8qpM)
 - [Demo site](https://rwa-liquidity-hub.vercel.app/)